HIRF and Lightning Aircraft Certification and Design

 EMA3D CAD Interoperability

-The EMA3D CAD environment is built on TranscenData’s CADfix.
-As a result, EMA3D inherits its features including CAD healing, automatic translation, and defeaturing.
-CADfix can import CATIA V4/V5, STEP, ProE, and almost all major formats.
+The EMA3D CAD environment includes features including CAD healing, automatic translation, and defeaturing.
+EMA3D can import CATIA V4/V5, STEP, ProE, and almost all major formats.

 The EMA3D work flow is described in the above flow chart.
 The distinguishing factor of EMA3D is the ability to provide transient predictions in a form that is directly useful by the certification or design program.
 The DO-160 levels are a concrete output from MHARNESS.
 An example of these predictions is shown below: